tomhendra/dotfiles/README.md

 The current setup of git and symlinks works, but could scale messily and isn't compatible with Linux.
 Bringing a tool into play would be beneficial.
 GNU Stow and Ansible are the popular choices, with Stow being more frequently recommended.

-iCloud is being used for iTerm2 prefs.
-This with choosing Stow sets the next course of action when time allows:
+Next course of action when time allows:

-- 📝 Dotfiles: Stow and git (make Linux-safe for future proofing).
+- 📝 Dotfiles: Stow and git (make Linux-safe for sharing).
 - 📝 App prefs: iCloud (native support by app, or `ln` / Stow from iCloud to Library).